Endless Summer (Scooter song)

-"Endless Summer" is a song by German group Scooter, released in July 1995 as the fourth and final single from their debut album, ... and the Beat Goes On!
+"Endless Summer" is a song by German happy hardcore, rave and techno music band Scooter, released in July 1995, by Club Tools and Scorpio Music, as the fourth and final single from their debut album, ... and the Beat Goes On!
 (1995).
-Its accompanying music video was directed by Eric Will.
+The song became a top-10 hit in Germany and Spain, and a top-20 hit in Austria, Finland and Switzerland.
+The accompanying music video was directed by Eric Will.
+It was A-listed on German music television channel VIVA in September 1995.